petazeta/dbmanager/README.txt

 *****************
 *Getting started*
 *****************
 Open the browser (chrome or firefox) at the main folder url you will find a list of the database tables.
-Click on them to edit their records.
+Click on any of them to edit its records.

 *****************
 *More*